 Nimmy’s university journey began with a simple click during COVID-19 when in-person club days were cancelled.
 The first Zoom link she chose led her to the Friends of Doctors Without Borders Club (FoMSF), an organization supporting Médecins Sans Frontières (MSF).
 Nimmy was immediately drawn to the club’s mission of providing medical care where it’s needed most, and the welcoming atmosphere made her feel at home.
+As for Beedie Luminary Naailah, in her first year, she virtually attended over 15 club booths.
+She ultimately decided to join FoMSF UBC because she had never seen a humanitarian organization as transparent as MSF that treated their clients as humans, down to how they are photographed.

 MSF’s core principles are impartiality, neutrality, and independence.
 It is through these principles that they provide medical care to everyone, regardless of their nationality, race, religious beliefs, class, or political opinion, all while remaining neutral in political conflicts.
 MSF can provide care with such a quick turnaround and based on needs alone because they receive their funding from private donors, allowing them to be financially independent.
-While volunteering at an MSF donor event, Naailah recalls a story told by the former MSF Canada Director.
+While volunteering at an MSF donor event, Naailah recalls a story told by the former MSF Canada Director:

 “While on an assignment in a conflict zone, he saw soldiers outside of the treatment tent stripping off their uniforms and surrendering their weapons.
 They were ensuring that once the soldiers entered the tent, no one would be able to tell which side of the conflict they belonged to.
 This allows MSF to provide medical care to everyone, regardless of their political stance.
 It was a beautiful image.”